madvid/Tern_Color_Scale/README.md

-# Tern_Color_Scale
+# Tern_Color_Scale (Tern-CS)
 Once uppon a time, I needed a ternary colorscale.
-Inspired by https://github.com/jschoeley/tricolore, here a python code to get a tricolor scale in Python.
+Inspired by [jschoeley](https://github.com/jschoeley/tricolore), here a solution in Python to generate a tricolor scale on your matplotlib figure.